minahilx/BlobAnimationUsingCSS/README.md

-# Blob Animation Using CSS
+# Blob Animation using CSS

 A visually dynamic project.
 Features include: